-Qpt-Loess Mantled Terrace (Peoria Formation - silt and/or sand facies) 2 to 7 m (7-23 ft) of yellowish brown to gray, massive, jointed, calcareous or noncalcareous, silt loam and intercalated fine to medium, well sorted, sand.
+Qpt- Loess Mantled Terrace (Peoria Formation -silt and/or sand facies) 2 to 7 m (7-23 ft) of yellowish brown to gray, massive, jointed, calcareous or noncalcareous, silt loam and intercalated fine to medium, well sorted, sand.
 May grade downward to poorly to moderately well sorted, moderately to well stratified, coarse to fine feldspathic quartz sand, loam, or silt loam alluvium (Late Phase High Terrace) or may overlie a Farmdale Geosol developed in Pisgah Silt which in turn overlies a well-expressed Sangamon Geosol developed in poorly to moderately well sorted, moderately to well stratified, coarse to fine sand, loam, or silt loam alluvium (Early Phase High Terrace).

-Qps - Loess (Peoria Formation-silt facies) Generally 3 to 50 m (10 to 164 ft) of yellow ish to grayish brown, massive, jointed calcareous or noncalcareous silt loam to silty clay loam.
-Deposits are thickest in the westem portion of the county in the Loess Hills landform region and thin to the east.
+Qps - Loess (Peoria Formation-silt facies) Generally 2 to 8 m (6 to 25 ft) of yellowish to grayish brown, massive, jointed calcareous or noncalcareous silt loam to silty clay loam.
 Limited areas of fine eolian sand may be present near major river valleys.
-Overlies a grayish brown to olive gray silty clay loam to silty clay (Pisgah Formation-eroded Farmdale Geosol) which is less than 1.5 m (5 ft) thick.
+Overlies a gravish brown to olive grav silty clay loam to silty clay (Pisgah Formation-eroded Farmdale Geosol) which is less than 1.5 m (5 ft) thick.
 The Farmdale may be welded to an older Sangamon Geosol developed in loamy glacial till of the Wolf Creek or Alburnett formations.
-This mapping unit encompasses upland divides, ridgetops and convex sideslopes.
-Well to somewhat poorly drained landscape.
+This mapping